-As at 31 December 2017, the Plaza Shopping and Commerial Centre was fair valued at €34 million (2016: €33 million) and the valuation was determined using the Discounted Cash Flow approach.
+As at 31 December 2018, the Plaza Shopping and Commerial Centre was fair valued at €34 million (2017: €34 million) on the basis of an independent architect's valuation and the valuation was determined using the Discounted Cash Flow approach.
 This approach is based on the projected future cash flows from the continued operation of the Plaza Shopping and Commercial Centre in its remaining useful life, which are discounted to present value at a rate of return that reflects what an investor should fairly expect from an investment of this type.
 At the end of the expected useful life of the property, the residual value reflects the underlying land value.
 Accordingly, the significant unobservable inputs applied in the property's valuation are the following:

 - Projected pre-tax cash flows: The projected cash-flows are initially based on the existing rental income streams less operating costs that reflect the existing cost structure.
-The aggregated projected net cash generation in 2018 from the rentals relating to the retail activity and from the office rentals amounts to €2.1 million (2017: €2 million).
-Going forward, all the rental streams are adjusted to reflect contracted rental adjustments and, subsequent to the expiry of the current term, assumed to increase at an average rate of 4% per annum (2016: 4%). - Discount Rates: The discount rates applied are based on current market interest rates and a risk premium that reflects the valuer's assessment of the specific risk attached to the property being valued and its underlying activity.
+The aggregated projected net cash generation in 2018 from the rentals relating to the retail activity and from the office rentals amounts to €2.8 million (2017: €.2.1 million).
+Going forward, all the rental streams are adjusted to reflect contracted rental adjustments and, subsequent to the expiry of the current term, assumed to increase at an average rate of 4% per annum (2017: 4%). - Discount Rates: The discount rates applied are based on current market interest rates and a risk premium that reflects the valuer's assessment of the specific risk attached to the property being valued and its underlying activity.
 In view of the different risk premium between the rental agreements for the retail and office areas, a different pre-tax discount rate was applied to the respective income streams.
-Accordingly, the pre-tax discount rates applied were as follows: 8% (2016: 7.5%) for the retail rentals and 8.5% (2016: 9.3%) for the office rentals.
+Accordingly, the pre-tax discount rates applied are as follows: 8% (2017: 8%) for the retail rentals and 8.5% (2017: 8.5%) for the office rentals.